HuffPost: War Tore This Family Apart For A Decade. Now Trump Won’t Let Them Reunite.

 NPR: Hear Mindy on NPR interview on Trump administration denying Iranian Christians asylum.

 Yemi Getachew speaks at June 2018 Refugee Crisis event.

 Call Us: 408.556.0600

 JFS SV protects and supports refugees who have experienced persecution due to their religion, ethnicity, political expression or sexual orientation.
-They come from Iran, Iraq, Afghanistan, Russia, other eastern European countries and various countries throughout Africa.
+They come from Iran, Iraq, Afghanistan, Russia, Ukraine and other eastern European countries and various countries throughout Africa.
 The people we help are fleeing dire and often violent circumstances.

 Funding for refugee services is in peril!
 Our refugee resettlement and Connections to Work programs depend on annual awards of over $300,000 for the past decade -- and these are no longer certain.

 Donate to JFS SV's Emergency Fund for Refugees